Residency

 Playwriting and Reimagining Classic Stories

-At the completion of the Residency, students and teachers are invited to join us for a student matinee of FRANKENSTEIN on June 5, 2025 at 10am.
+At the completion of the Fall Residency, students and teachers are invited to join us for a student matinee of Merry Wives.

 Deadline to Apply